 The goal of the project Concept Development for Collaborative Research Data Management Services is to further strengthen services related to research data management (RDM) within the BUA.
 The focus is on the sustainable development of competencies and expertise in the field of research data management for researchers and multipliers.
 At the end of the two-year project, there will be, among other things, a central BUA RDM informational website and a strategy development on research data management coordinated within the BUA.
 The project is led by Sibylle Söring of Freie Universität Berlin.

-The Project “COVID-19 and Transport (Collecting, Analyzing and Providing Real Time Data on Mobility in Pandemic Times.
-Berlin Data Hub Mobility and Logistics)” aims to jointly implement a monitoring center for the impact of the COVID-19 pandemic on transportation, mobility, and logistics in the German capital.
+The Project “COVID-19 and Transport (Berlin Mobility Data Hub)” aims to jointly implement a monitoring center for the impact of the COVID-19 pandemic on transportation, mobility, and logistics in the German capital.
 Prof. Dr. Natalia Kliewer (Freie Universität Berlin) and Prof. Dr. Hans-Liudger Dienel (Technische Universität Berlin) are heading the project.